einnis01/CBE30338_Drone_Project/README.md

 python setup.py bdist_wheel
 pip install dist/tellopy-*.dev*.whl --upgrade
 ```
+requirements.txt is included for all the library requirements needed for this code.

 # Flight rules
 - Although tellos are very safe to operate, wear safety glasses as an added precaution